“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 They underestimate how much work the business will be in the beginning.
 Just because land investing is simple doesn’t mean it is easy.

-You can get a number of angry calls after a direct mail campaign and this can be difficult for many people to handle.
+You will likely get a number of angry calls after a direct mail campaign and this can be difficult for many people to handle.

 Having a mentor or being part of a small group can often help many new investors overcome some of these hurdles and persevere.